Eureka Rebellion in popular culture: Carboni's narrative

 Carboni was one of the thirteen rebel prisoners put on trial for high treason, being acquitted by the Victorian Supreme Court on 21 March 1855.
 He was elected to the local court in Ballarat as one of nine miners that heard mining disputes.
 After becoming a British subject, Carboni would leave Australia on 18 January 1856, setting sail as the lone passenger aboard the French vessel Impératrice Eugénie.
 He used some of the gold he found during his time in Ballarat to fund his travels around the world.
 Carboni later became a military interpreter and also for Francesco Crispi, an Italian statesman who was negotiating with the British in an attempt to secure their support for the reunification of Italy.
 He published several books as well as plays and an opera.
 On 24 October 1875, Carboni died at the St James Hospital in Rome at the age of 57.

 One notable inconsistency in Carboni's account is that he describes the Eureka Flag as made of silk, and the cover of the first edition has an illustration that features diamond-shaped stars.
 These incorrect descriptions plagued early Eureka investigators such as Len Fox, with the fragments held by the Art Gallery of Ballarat being of cotton and mohair construction.
 However, the blue ground is said to have "a high sheen that gives a silk-like appearance."
 Eureka: From the Official Records has the three-man peace delegation meeting with Rede on 1 December 1854.
-The author Ian MacFarlane notes that Carboni who accompanied George Black and Father Smyth on this occasion, "suggested in his The Eureka Stockade that this meeting took place on 30 November."
+Author Ian MacFarlane notes that Carboni, who accompanied George Black and Father Smyth on this occasion, "suggested in his The Eureka Stockade that this meeting took place on 30 November."

+Artworks

+There are two known drawings of the battle dating from 1854.
+Charles Doudiet was an associate of Henry Ross and aided the wounded rebel, noting his death at the Free Trade Hotel two days later in his sketchbook.
+He was present at the burning of Bentley's Hotel, the oath swearing ceremony on Bakery Hill and may have been an eyewitness to the early morning battle.
+Doudiet depicted these scenes from the Eureka Rebellion, among others from the travels in Australia and time in Ballarat.
+His sketchbook, now under preservation at the Art Gallery of Ballarat, includes Eureka Slaughter, which has the stockade as a ring of defences.

+J.B Henderson's 1854 Eureka Stockade Riot was drawn by an eyewitness to the aftermath.
+It features the clash between the forlorn hope and the rebel garrison at the perimeter of the stockade.

+Also in the collection of the Art Gallery of Ballarat is Eureka Stockade by Samuel Huyghue, completed in 1882.
+Huyghue was an eyewitness to the Eureka Rebellion and was employed as a government clerk.